Lucie Rose Donlan Stuns In Red Lace Teddy On Instagram

 Lucie Rose Donlan took to her Instagram today to share a new lingerie pic to the delight of her 1.7 million followers.
-The blonde posed in a red lace teddy for the occasion and exuded flirty vibes.
+The blonde posed in a red lace teddy for the occasion, and she exuded flirty vibes.

-The surfer posed with her right shoulder facing the camera glanced over at the camera with a playful expression on her face.
+The surfer posed with her right shoulder facing the camera.
+She glanced over her shoulder with a playful expression on her face.
 She gave a hint of a smile and tilted her head back slightly.
-She left her right hand by her side and bent her other arm, seemingly placing her hand on her hip.
+Her right hand was down by her side, and she bent her other arm, seemingly placing her hand on her hip.

 Lucie’s lingerie had thin straps and a low back with a horizontal stripe in the middle.
 In addition, the front of the ensemble featured sheer lace on her chest.
 It also had a thong-cut in the back and jagged lace pieces that decorated the sides of her upper hips.
 This meant that her booty was on full display.

-The stunner wore her hair down in an off-center part and let her curly hair fall down her back and in the front of her left shoulder.
+The stunner wore her hair down in an off-center part and let her curly locks fall down her back and in front of her left shoulder.
 Her feminine makeup application included light pink eyeshadow, mascara, pink lipstick, and blush.
 The bombshell didn’t appear to be wearing any jewelry.

-Lucie posed outside in front of a white wall that was obscured by lush green plants with a hint of red and hot pink flowers.
-The snap was taken on a sunny day and the light lit up her hair, face, forearm, and the side of her derrière.
+Lucie posed outside in front of lush green plants with a hint of red and hot pink flowers.
+The snap was taken on a sunny day, and the light lit up her hair, face, forearm, and the side of her derrière.
 Her skin looked flawless and her tan was glowing.

-The Bali-based photographer, Sydney Symons, was tagged in the update.
+Bali-based photographer Sydney Symons was tagged in the update.

 The beauty’s many followers took to the comments section to rave about her good looks.